FAQs » Related » Resources » Reply » Ask a Question

 Troubleshooting Power that is Not Working

-How to Test, Troubleshoot and Identify Home Electrical Wiring Problems
+How to Troubleshoot and Identify an Outlet Circuit Problem

 - Turn off any circuits that may power this area.

-- Start at the closest outlet or junction box to what may be the source of power and begin examining the wiring and splices.
+- Start at the closest outlet or junction box to where the source enters the circuit.

-- Repeat this process until you find the problem.
+- Repeat this process at each outlet within the affected circuit.

 |« Is Your Bathroom GFCI Outlet a Problem||Wiring a Ceiling Fan with Other Lights and Outlets »|